abhiTronix/vidgear/docs/gears/stabilizer/usage.md

 ## Using Stabilizer with Variable Parameters

-Stablizer class provide certain [parameters](../params/) which you can use to manipulate its internal properties.
+Stabilizer class provide certain [parameters](../params/) which you can use to manipulate its internal properties.
 The complete usage example is as follows:

 ```python
 # import required libraries